VS-codeheads/snake_genetic_algorithm/README.md

 # snake_genetic_algorithm
-Genetic Algorithm to train agent on Snake Game
+DQN to train agent on Snake Game

+create virtual environment to play the game.

+run the game and see your score